 Following the choir were performances by JV cheer, varsity cheer, pom, and the performance dance class.
 The routines were stunning and each member was in sync with one another.
 The varsity cheer team performed their competition routine, which they had been working on for about a month and a half.
 They competed this routine just last Saturday and placed 4th.
 Marissa Rogers, a junior on the varsity cheer team, reflects on the difficulties of stunting during the routine.
 Rogers believes this is the hardest part because “there’s so many things that could go wrong and normally causes a domino effect.”
 However, stunting can also be Roger’s favorite part because of, “the feeling afterwards when you know everything actually hit and the energy is hype.”

 There were also two student competitions this year.
 The first was for representatives of the fall sports and the second was a competition between classes.
 The fall sports athletes played a game where one person had to throw an inflatable inner tube across a short distance to their partner who must catch it with their arms or body.
-Owen Docktor, a senior in cross country, helped his team take home the win in the second assembly.
-Docktor achieved his goal of getting “100% accuracy,” when throwing the tubes and describes the win as “super amazing.”
-Docktor feels he has fulfilled his, “dream to be a human ring toss champion.”
+Owen Dockter, a senior in cross country, helped his team take home the win in the second assembly.
+Dockter achieved his goal of getting “100% accuracy,” when throwing the tubes and describes the win as “super amazing.”
+Dockter feels he has fulfilled his, “dream to be a human ring toss champion.”
 The second competition between classes featured a race using inflatable mattresses that were pushed forward by each of the members diving onto them.

 The band, directed by Jeffery Malone, finished off the performances by playing a few sections from their show.
 The reigning state champions have so far had high rankings in Arizona and will compete at the state competition in two weeks.